fusioncharts/dev_centre_docs/getting-started/plain-javascript/apply-different-themes-using-plain-javascript.md

    - Set the `dataFormat` as JSON.
    - Embed the json data as the value of `dataSource`.

-4. Call the `beforeRender` event to update theme from `fusion` to any other theme.
+4. `beforeRender` event is called to update theme from `fusion` to any other theme.

-5. Create radio buttons inside the `<div>` tags to choose a theme from:
+5. Radio buttons are created inside the `<div>` to choose a theme from:

    - fusion
    - gammel